SujanaArikati/Docstring_Generator/README.md

+:

-Automated Python Docstring Generator using Gemini AI Overview
+🤖 Automated Python Docstring Generator using Gemini AI 📌 Overview

-The Automated Python Docstring Generator is an AI-powered tool that automatically generates professional, standardized docstrings for Python functions and classes using Google's Gemini AI.
-The system analyzes Python source code using Abstract Syntax Tree (AST) parsing and produces high-quality documentation following PEP 257 conventions.
+The Automated Python Docstring Generator is an AI-powered documentation tool that automatically generates professional and standardized docstrings for Python functions and classes using Google's Gemini AI.

-The application also validates docstring quality and provides documentation coverage metrics through an interactive Streamlit web interface.
-This tool helps developers improve code readability, maintainability, and documentation efficiency.
+The system analyzes Python source code using Abstract Syntax Tree (AST) parsing and generates documentation that follows PEP 257 standards.
+It also validates docstring quality and provides coverage metrics through an interactive Streamlit dashboard.

+This tool helps improve code readability, maintainability, and developer productivity.

-Features
+✨ Features

-Automatic docstring generation using Gemini AI
+🤖 AI-powered docstring generation using Gemini AI

-Supports functions, classes, and async functions
+📂 Supports functions, classes, and async functions

-AST-based static code analysis
+🔍 AST-based code analysis

-Multiple docstring styles:
+📝 Multiple docstring formats:

 Google style